13 Great Careers You Don't Need a College Degree For (2025)

 #2: Web Developer

 Pros: Being a web developer might prove ideal for creative, tech-savvy people.
 It also may allow for a high level of autonomy, with the potential for self-employment, and can pay very well.
-The tech industry is booming, with web development jobs predicted to rise by 23% between 2021-2031.
+Web development jobs are predicted to rise by 8% between 2023 and 2033.

 Cons: Web developers must keep on top of new software and industry developments.
 The job can be stressful, with long hours, demanding clients, and strict deadlines.